dcm4che-dockerfiles/rm-wildfly-logs/README.md

 WILDFLY_AUDIT_LOG_RETENTION_DAYS - number of days after which 'audit-log.log*'
 files in specified directories are deleted, 7 days by default.

-The cron service may also be used for daily deletion of HL7 audit logs of dcm4chee archive instances by bind mount HL7 audit logs into the container and passing the directory path(s) inside the container by Environment Variable:
+The cron service may also be used for daily deletion of HL7 log files of dcm4chee archive instances by bind mount directories containing HL7 log files into the container and passing the directory path(s) inside the container by Environment Variable:

 ARC_HL7_LOG_DIRS - space separated directory paths of HL7 audit logs of dcm4chee archive instances